stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

   - $c_t = f_t dot c_(t-1) + i_t dot tilde(c_t)$
 - Hidden state update:  The final hidden state is computed by applying the output gate to the activated cell state.
 It is computed with:
   - $h_t = o_t dot tanh(c_t)$
-Note: $w_x$ represents a complete weight matrix for each gate, $b_x$ denotes the bias for the corresponding gates, and $sigma$ denotes the sigmoid function.

 @PyTorchFoundation, @thakurLSTMItsEquations2018